The PROSPECT Reactor Antineutrino Experiment: Detector assembly at Yale

 \subsection{Final assembly}

-The aluminum tank was prepared with a borated PE (BPE) liner in the high bay of the Wright Lab.
-The completed inner detector assembly was wheeled from the cleanroom to a position next to the aluminum tank (Fig.~\ref{fig-acrylic}).
+The aluminum tank was prepared with a BPE liner in the high bay of the Wright Lab.
+The completed inner detector assembly was wheeled from the cleanroom to a position next to the aluminum tank (Fig.~\ref{fig-tanks}).

 Pre-stretched lifting straps were threaded underneath the detector and attached to the shackles of a custom H-beam lifting fixture.
 The entire inner detector assembly was lifted $\sim$2.5 m and the aluminum tank positioned underneath.
 The Hilman rollers provided finer positional control than horizontal movements of the crane and allowed fine tuning of the relative position as the crane lowered the inner assembly into place.
 The outer aluminum tank and inner acrylic tank were concentric within 1 cm.
 The inner assembly was then shimmed in place using lengths of BPE.
 The aluminum tank lid was positioned on blocking over the detector.
 Cables, calibration tubes, gas, fill, and sensor lines were all routed through their respective holes in the lid and the lid was lowered onto the aluminum tank walls and bolted in place.
 Icotek cable entry systems were mounted around each group of cables and tubing.
-A special potting mixture of RTV and graphite was poured over the icotek fittings to ensure the detector was light and gas tight.
+A special potting mixture of silicone caulk and graphite was poured over the icotek fittings to ensure the detector was light and gas tight.
 Signal and HV cables were laid in protective aluminum raceways fixed on the lid and routed to bulkhead plates.
 A brief dry commissioning of the electrical connections was performed prior to packing the detector for shipment to ORNL/HFIR, during which the detector was purged with argon and nitrogen.